 McRae Correctional Facility is a private prison.
 CoreCivic owns and operates the facility.
 CoreCivic is formerly known as the Corrections Corporation of America (CCA).

 The prison opened in 2002.
 It initially housed federal inmates under a ten-year contract with the Federal Bureau of Prisons.
 In 2012, the BOP entered into a new four-year contract which allows for two-year extension options.

 The inmate population primarily consists of low-security deportable aliens.
 While over 70 nationalities are represented, most McRae Correctional Institution inmates are from Mexico, Colombia, Cuba, and Central America.

 The ACLU of Georgia reported in 2014 that CI McRae “showed a record of violations of constitutional and Bureau of Prisons standards governing the medical treatment of prisoners.”
 According to the report, CoreCivic’s private facilities were beyond maximum capacity.
 Inmates located at the facility raised concerns about all areas of prison service, including health care.

-Inmates are housed in a dormitory setting.
+Inmates are housed in dormitory settings.
+There are eight housing units:

 CI McRae’s medical unit employs physicians, registered nurses, licensed practical nurses, and medical assistants.
-They provide routine check-ups, manage sick call, and address routine needs.
+They provide routine check-ups, manage sick calls, and address routine needs.
 Private correctional health care facilities typically include a dental clinic, as well.